API Keys

 |---|---|

-By default, keys get all *:read and *:write permissions but not *:delete — to reduce blast radius if a key leaks.
+By default, keys get the *.read and *.write scopes but not media.delete — to reduce blast radius if a key leaks.

 You can refine scopes per key: